google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 1. The user is on a slow connection, specifically when the user is on 2G.
 (In the future, the change might be extended to other users on slow connections, such as slow 3G or slow WiFi.)
-1. The `document.write()` is in a Top level document.
+1. The `document.write()` is in a top level document.
 The intervention does not apply to document.written scripts within iframes as they don't block the rendering of the main page.
 1. The script in the `document.write()` is Parser-blocking.
 Scripts with 'async'